The most iconic hotels in NYC for a one-of-a-kind trip

 The best hotels in Chelsea

-The best hotels in Brooklyn
+The 16 best hotels with a view in NYC

 The best hotel restaurants in NYC